Market Failures: Positive and Negative Externalities

 A per-unit subsidy to the producer has the effect of shifting the supply curve to the right.
 If the subsidy is equal to the external benefit, the supply curve will shift right until it intersects the demand curve at the allocatively efficient quantity.

 Either way, a subsidy would correct for the market failure and the market would now produce the allocatively efficient quantity.
 So if there is a positive externality, a per-unit subsidy will reduce dead weight loss.

-Note: If the government imposed a per-unit tax, it would increase deadweight loss and be less efficient.
+Note: If the government imposed a per-unit tax, it would decrease quantity, increase deadweight loss, and be less efficient.